Test Valley: Geography

-Test Valley covers some 250 sqmi of western Hampshire, stretching from boundaries with Southampton in the south to Newbury in the north.
+Test Valley covers some 250 sqmi of western Hampshire, stretching from boundaries with Southampton in the south to near Newbury in the north.
 Test Valley is a predominantly rural area.
-It encompasses the North Wessex Downs Area of Outstanding Natural Beauty.
+It includes part of the North Wessex Downs Area of Outstanding Natural Beauty.

 The River Test is the centrepiece of the Test Valley; the river is a chalk stream of particular beauty known for its fishing, salmon and trout, which Lord Crickhowell (onetime chairman of the National Rivers Authority) said "should be treated as a great work of art or music".
-Home of the Houghton Fishing Club, an exclusive fishing club founded in 1822, which meets in the Grosvenor Hotel in Stockbridge.
+Stockbridge is home of the Houghton Fishing Club, an exclusive fishing club founded in 1822, which meets in the Grosvenor Hotel.